-A float that EITHER represents a percentage of total heap memory size to give to the cache (if < 1.0) OR, it is the total capacity in megabytes of BucketCache.
+It is the total capacity in megabytes of BucketCache.
 Default: 0.0 hbase.bucketcache.bucket.sizes

 A comma-separated list of sizes for buckets for the bucketcache.
 Can be multiple sizes.
 List block sizes in order from smallest to largest.
 The sizes you use will depend on your data access patterns.
 Must be a multiple of 256 else you will run into 'java.io.IOException: Invalid HFile block magic' when you go to read from cache.
-If you specify no values here, then you pick up the default bucketsizes set in code (See BucketAllocator#DEFAULT_BUCKET_SIZES).
+If you specify no values here, then you pick up the default bucketsizes set in code (See BucketAllocator#DEFAULT\BUCKET\SIZES).